 The example of a financial statement must also include footnotes, these additional details will allow readers to understand all aspects of your company’s finances so be sure to mention things such as salaries and bonuses for directors and key management personnel for instance because it could affect their decisions in the future.

-You should also provide information about potential problems such as credit agreements that need to be fulfilled or any possible tax issues that may affect the overall performance of your organization.
+You should also provide information about potential problems such as credit agreements that need to be fulfilled or any possible tax advice that may affect the overall performance of your organization in upper level.

 Step 5: Proofreading your example Financial Statements